fgm/mongodb/README.txt

   'logginghost' => array('host' => 'log.local', 'db' => 'drupalogs'),
 );

+The 'default' alias is special, if it's not defined then 'default' => array('host' => 'localhost', 'db' => 'drupal') is added automatically.

 Then mongodb_collections will allow mapping collections to aliases:

 $conf['mongodb_collections'] = array(
   'watchdog' => 'logginghost',
 )

-If a connection is not specified on mongodb_collections then default is presumed.
-If the default alias is not specified then array('host' => 'localhost', 'db' => 'drupal') is presumed.
+If a collection has no alias specified in 'mongodb_collections', then the alias 'default' is used (as noted above, the 'default' connection alias always exists.)
 This way, if no variables are defined thenMongoDB writes everything in the drupal database on localhost.

 mongodb_block uses the 'block' collection, mongodb_cache uses the name of the bin (cache_bootstrap, cache_menu etc), mongodb_session uses 'session' and